gtxaspec/wz_mini_hacks/README.md

 ## How you can help!
 * RTSP Server: Live view in the app doesn't work when set to "HD" or "SD", need to check libcallback sources to see why this happens, if you can help with this, check it out.
+* Vertical Tilt on the PANv2 doesn't work properly.
+Only does this on the modified kernel.
+Need investigation why this happens.

 ## Prerequisites

 * Person
 * Computer
 * 256MB or larger Micro-SD Card is required!

+## What Works / What Doesn't Work
+* Everything works except:

+  1. v3/Pan V2: RTSP support is experimental and has several drawbacks:
+     - Live view in the app only works at 360p
+     - Recording to microsd card doesn't work properly
+     - RTSP playback only works properly via VLC
+  2. PAN v2:
+     -  Tilt (Vertical) only works at motor speed 9

 ## Setup